-Contemplating human history is peering into a rear-view mirror.
-People, things and events are distorted, closer or more distant, wider or narrower than they really were.
-In the 1950’s and 1960’s in North America, industrial growth allowed everyone to own a refrigerator, a car, a washing machine.
-As these new domestic conveniences became commonplace, we had more of a rare and precious commodity – time.
+Refrigerators, cars, and washing machines became commonplace, and people had more of that rare and precious commodity, time.
 How delicious!
 The prospect of ever-increasing hours of amusement in our sparkling blue-and-green playground!
-What would the freshly emancipated populace do with all its free time?
-Picnics and camping trips, mountaineering and paddling, days by the seaside, cycling excursions, rambling walks in the woods?
+What would the freshly emancipated populace choose to do with free time?
+Picnics and camping trips?
+Mountaineering and paddling, days by the seaside, cycling excursions, rambling walks in the woods?

-My grandmother was a mother of two teenage boys in the 1950’s.
-She used her scads of free time to shop.
-By the time I was ten years old, my grandmother had officially declared her favourite form of exercise to be walking through shopping malls.
-She knew the length in quarter miles of every floor of every mall within a 50 mile radius of Niagara Falls, N.Y., where she and my grandfather lived.
+My grandmother had two teenage boys in the 1950’s.
+She used her free time to shop.
+When I was ten, my grandmother had officially declared her favourite form of exercise: walking through shopping malls.
+She knew the length in quarter miles of every floor of every mall within a 50 mile radius of Niagara Falls, N.Y.
 She calculated how many circuits of a given mall she should complete to benefit her health.
-The output of factories had given her freedom, and it was the former she valued.
-If something was new, manmade, and labour-saving, it was wonderful.
-She fell in love with the thing that gave her freedom, instead of the freedom itself.
+She had fallen in love with the thing that gave her freedom, instead of freedom itself.

-In the summer of 1978 Grandpa announced that we were going for a drive “with the windows up”.
-This was code for ‘the place we’ll be driving is dangerous’.
-Sometimes we would drive through downtown Buffalo, with its poverty and black neighbourhoods.
-“Roll up the windows,” Grandpa would say, “and lock the doors.”
+In the summer of 1978 Grandpa announced we were going for a drive with the windows up code for the place we’ll be driving is dangerous’ and Grandpa usually meant downtown Buffalo, and intended something racist.

-We didn’t drive into downtown Buffalo, but through Love Canal, a community near Niagara Falls.
-Love Canal was – intentionally, to save money – built on 22,000 tons of toxic waste dumped by the Hooker Chemical Company.
-Here’s what I remember: The day was sunny and beautiful, the sky a perfect blue and every plant chlorophyll green.
-I was hating the fact that we were once again about to waste a glorious afternoon crammed into the back seat of a car.
-We didn’t dicuss the gross misnomer, but I thought about it.
-Love Canal, Grandpa said, was a river of poison.
-He should know – he worked for the Hooker Chemical Company for much of his adult life.
+But that day we drove through Love Canal, near Niagara Falls.
+Love Canal was intentionally, to save money, built on 22,000 tons of toxic waste dumped by the Hooker Chemical Company.
+The day was sunny and beautiful, the sky a perfect blue.
+I hated wasting the glorious afternoon, crammed into the back seat of Grandpa’s car.
+Grandpa had worked for the Hooker Chemical Company for much of his adult life.

 “Here we are,” Grandpa said.
 “Love Canal.”
 Grandma was uncharacteristically quiet.

-At first it looked like any other low to middle-class neighbourhood in upstate New York, straight streets of more or less identical bungalow houses, each with its requisite tree in the front yard.
-On closer inspection, our noses smearing the car window glass, all the doors and windows of the houses had been boarded up.
-Some of this plywood was defaced with spray paint, angry words emblazoned over the polluted dreams of hundreds of families.
-Grandpa drove to the parking lot of the elementary school, where puddles of discoloured water were full, he said, of chemicals that could kill families slowly.
-Tears stood in his eyes as he told us about how the Hooker Chemical Company had sold this land to the Niagara Falls School Board for a dollar.
+It looked like any other low to middle-class neighbourhood in upstate New York: straight streets of more or less identical bungalow houses, each with a single requisite tree in the front yard.
+But in Love Canal, all the doors and windows were boarded up.
+Grandpa drove to the parking lot of the elementary school, where the puddles were full of deadly chemicals.
+The Hooker Chemical Company had sold this land to the Niagara Falls School Board for a dollar.